 SB: Just before the blast we had an economic crisis, plus the pandemic.
 So this felt like the last big blow.
 It was not even Ground Zero, it was like we went underground.
-There are around 20 people working for me in our workshop, but I have a larger team of over 100 women who do the handiwork from their homes, and over 50 women who are working from prison.
+There are around 20 people working for me in our workshop, but I have a larger team of over 100 women who do the handiwork from their homes and over 50 women who are working from prison.
 So I would rather use the money I have to continue working with my team, and carry out the repairs to the building later.

 AYK: What was your first reaction when the explosion happened?

-SB: I was at the beauty salon after leaving the atelier at 5:30pm and my first instinct was to take the beautician into the corridor – like we used to do during the war.
+SB: I was at the beauty salon after leaving the atelier at 5:30 pm and my first instinct was to take the beautician into the corridor – like we used to do during the war.
 I started praying loudly and then everything fell down on us.
 It was chaos.
 The defining moment is the time spent locating everyone you know.
 You start thinking: what if?
-Especially with teenagers, who never answer their phone.
+Especially with teenagers, who never answer their phones.
 I have two boys and one has special needs.
 He doesn’t speak and cannot explain himself, so I just wanted to know if he was alright.

-AYK: As Lebanese we’ve been through a lot.
+AYK: As Lebanese, we’ve been through a lot.
 How was this different?

 SB: I often say that I will always be in Lebanon unless there is a safety concern.
 This bomb was like the war condensed.
 I remember leaving the salon and walking home.
 It was like the dead walking – like a film.
 I saw people injured and people carrying people on motorcycles and taking them to hospitals.

-AYK: It’s really impressive that, in the absence of government aid, it was the Lebanese people who cleared the streets themselves, helped the injured and fed the hungry.
+AYK: It’s really impressive that, in the absence of government aid, it was the Lebanese people who cleared the streets themselves, helped the injured, and fed the hungry.

-SB: It’s so sad that the people had to go through all this and then clean up, restore and live again.
-During the first few weeks there was no governmental presence at ground zero.
+SB: It’s so sad that the people had to go through all this and then clean up, restore, and live again.
+During the first few weeks, there was no governmental presence at ground zero.
 You’d see all the volunteers, young people from universities, cleaning up while the army just stood and watched!
 In a way, it was very heartbreaking to see, especially as we cannot deny that the bomb is a result of the longstanding corruption here.

 AYK: Do you think this has been a tipping point for Beirut?